Chicago family (37): 529 or retirement first?

 - Path B (balanced) sits in the middle throughout.
 It's the least extreme choice in either direction.

-This pack answers three practical questions:
+This comparison answers three practical questions:

-- How much does a $1,200/month 529 commitment actually cost the family's retirement outcome versus a $400/month one?
+- How much does the more college-heavy path cost the family's retirement outcome versus keeping 529 saving modest?

 If you're new to the simulator's metrics, start with Reading your results.
 For help modeling step-ups or one-time goals, see Working with recurring items and one-offs.